jrosen48/utk-homepage/static/rosenberg-cv.Rmd

 Special Issue Editor, Australasian Journal of Educational Technology, 2017

-Editorial Review Board Member, Journal of Research on Technology in Education (2016: 1 paper reviewed; 2017: 3 paper reviewed; 2018: 2 papers reviewed), 2016 - Present
+Editorial Review Board Member, Journal of Research on Technology in Education, 2016 - Present

 ### Service to Profession